Prospective Students FAQ

 A: Yes.
 Foreign students are considered for fellowships and may apply for scholarships.
 Most foreign students are not eligible for government loans, but you may be able to apply for a loan from your home country.
-At this time we are unable to offer scholarships and fellowships that cover full tuition.

 Q: My college can't send my transcript by the application deadline.
 Can I send an unofficial transcript?

 A: Yes, starting in fall 2013 we accept unofficial transcripts for the initial application.
 We prefer that you upload a copy of your transcript(s) as part of your SlideRoom application.
 If you cannot upload your transcript(s), you may mail them to the address listed on our Applying page.
 If you are later selected as an interview candidate, you will be asked to submit official copies of all transcripts at that time.